digital-asset/boat/README.md

 # Sailboat in DAML

-This is a tutorial example, mostly spelled out in, `daml/Main.daml` of how one might represent the manufacture, ownership, custody, and oversight of a sailboat.
+This is a tutorial example, mostly spelled out in `daml/Main.daml`, of how one might represent the manufacture, ownership, custody, and oversight of a sailboat.

 The participants on a `Boat` contract are:
 1. Manufacturer: the party which produced the boat.